core-wg/oscore-groupcomm/draft-ietf-core-oscore-groupcomm.md

 # Security Considerations  # {#sec-security-considerations}

 The same threat model discussed for OSCORE in Appendix D.1 of {{RFC8613}} holds for Group OSCORE.
-In addition, source authentication of messages is explicitly ensured by means of counter signatures, as further discussed in {{ssec-group-level-security}}.
+In addition, source authentication of messages is explicitly ensured by means of counter signatures, as discussed in {{ssec-group-level-security}}.

 The same considerations on supporting Proxy operations discussed for OSCORE in Appendix D.2 of {{RFC8613}} hold for Group OSCORE.